Privacy Policy Cookie Policy Terms and Conditions

 Bovec, Kobarid or Tolmin – where to stay in the Soca Valley?

 The Soca Valley in Slovenia stretches pretty extensively through the mountains.
 You can either stay in the beginning of Soca near the town of Trenta.
-Or further along the river in the towns Bovec, Kobarid and Tomin.
+Or further along the river.
+There are many campgrounds.
+The biggest towns along the way are Bovec, Kobarid and Tomin.
 Each of these towns offers tourist accommodation and has a different vibe.

 Kobarid has a less sporty vibe, it seems calmer.
 Still, the center is adorned with a few sports shops.
+The town itself has beautiful corners but nothing like Bovec.
 Outside of town, a huge campsite lies, and additional accommodations are hotels, hostels, and apartments.
 The most significant sights are the Italian Charnel House, the Napoleon Bridge and the Kobarid Historical Walk.
+All of them, especially the Charnel House up the hill, are worth a visit.
 From Kobarid, you can start hikes to explore the beautiful outdoors and see some waterfalls.

 I’ve stayed in Kobarid for two nights in a lovely cabin up the hill (airbnb) and two more nights in a beautiful hostel in the center.

 Tolmin is the biggest town further south of the Vrisic Pass and closer to Ljubljana.
 The town has more infrastructure, such as bigger supermarkets, more restaurants and tourist accommodations.
-In Tolmin the river Tolminka flows into the Soca.
-Tolmin has its famous Tolmin Gorge.
+Tolmin has a lovely town center, a museum, a castle and the Tolmin Gorge.
 From Tolmin on, Soca is not as wild anymore.
 Further south, the riverbed is very wide because of a dam.

 Staying in Soca Valley is a beautiful experience and everyone who’s looking for true tranquility is going to find it here.
 It might be the perfect destination for a digital detox!

-In the Soca Valley you can lot’s of campgrounds.
+In the Soca Valley you can find lots of campgrounds.
 Be aware that wild camping is not allowed in Slovenia and can be fine with up to 500 euros.

 Tonocov grad archaeological site